yelled3/missinglink-keras-tutorial1/docs/missinglink-keras-tutorial1.md

 The next step for us would be to run the experiment on a managed server.
 MissingLink can help you manage your servers, so that you don't have to worry about it.

 For the sake of simplicity, we will not connect real GPU servers in this tutorial, but rather emulate a real server on our local workstation.
-This all should definitely give you a sense of how it would work when running on real servers.
+This should definitely give you a sense of how it would work when running on real servers.

 ## The missing step